ankita-banerjee20/face_verification/README.md

 - Submit a pull request to the main repository.

 Your input is valuable to us.
 Feel free to contribute to the project.
 Thank you for exploring our Project.

+## Acknowledgement:
+- I acknowledge the paper [Siamese Neural Networks for One-shot Image Recognition](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf) by Gregory Koch, Richard Zemel, and Ruslan Salakhutdinov, which served as the inspiration for the Siamese neural network architecture implemented in this project.